ammalik221/Data_Science_Portfolio/README.md

   - **Bio-medical Image Segmentation:** A comparision of U-Net and U-Net++ model by using them for [segmenting OCT images(DME)](https://www.kaggle.com/paultimothymooney/chiu-2015).
   - **RSNA Pneumonia Detection Challenge:** The algorithm needs to automatically locate lung opacities on chest radiographs.-->
   - **CS-231n:** Completed Assignment solutions for CS231n: [Convolutional Neural Networks for Visual Recognition](http://cs231n.stanford.edu/syllabus.html), provided by Stanford.(To-Do)
   - **Image Style Transfer:** Compose one image in the style of another image.
-This is and optimization technique which uses two images and blends them together, so that output image looks like one image in the style of the other image.
+This is an optimization technique which uses two images and blends them together, so that output image looks like one image in the style of the other image.
   - **Generating Shakespeare-Like Texts:** Using LSTMs to generate new text character by character imeplemented in PyTorch, based on Andrej Karpathy's [blog post](http://karpathy.github.io/2015/05/21/rnn-effectiveness/) on RNNs
+  - **EDA on medium.com dataset:** EDA on data provided on kaggle.
+Dataset contains all posts tagged AI, Machine Learning, Data Science or Aritificial Intelligence on Medium.
+Purpose was to identify relations between variou features and the number of claps recieved on posts.
   <!-- **Deep Photo Style Transfer:**  Deep-learning approach to photographic style transfer that handles a large variety of image content while faithfully transferring the reference style.-->

 <!--- ### Machine Learning.([Here]())